gbrsoos/8WeekSQLChallenge/Week4-Data_Bank/A. Customer Nodes Exploration.md

 | 5         | 5          |

-### Question 4: How many days on average are customers reallocated to a different node?
+### Question 3: How many customers are allocated to each region?
 *** !!! ***
-How many customers are allocated to each region?

 ```sql
 SELECT